Mathematician Gareth Jones on compact Riemann surfaces, algebraic numbers and what is the absolute Galois group

 So this very simple drawing, just a few points on lines on a sheet of paper, represents some very complicated mathematics.
 That was why Grothendieck gave this rather strange name, dessins d’enfants, ‘children’s drawings’ to this theory.

-Now, because these compact Riemann surfaces can be defined by polynomial equations, it’s of interest to mathematicians to know for particular subfields of the complex numbers which Riemann surfaces can be defined over those subfields, that is by polynomials with coefficients in those fields.
-For some subfields, such as the real numbers, the answer is easy; for others, such as the field of rational numbers, it appears to be extremely difficult.
+Now, because these compact Riemann surfaces can be defined by polynomial equations, it’s of interest to mathematicians to know for particular subfields of the complex numbers which Riemann surfaces can be defined over those subfields, that is, by polynomials with coefficients in those fields.
+For some subfields, such as real numbers, the answer is easy; for others, such as the field of rational numbers, it appears to be extremely difficult.
 There’s an intermediate case which concerns the field of algebraic numbers.

 The algebraic numbers are those complex numbers which can be found as roots and polynomials with integer coefficients.
 They include all the rational numbers, some irrational numbers such as the cube root of 2, some imaginary numbers such as the square root of -1, but they do not include transcendental numbers like e or π which have to be defined using geometry or analysis.
 These algebraic numbers form a field, they’re closed under addition, subtraction, multiplication and division.

 Now, how do you obtain a Riemann surface from such a graph drawn on the surface?
 Every such map is a quotient of what is called the universal map: this is an infinite map drawn on the hyperbolic plane.
-The hyperbolic plane is a Riemann surface, it’s a subset of the complex numbers, so it has the structure of a Riemann surface, and every quotient of it therefore inherits the structure of a Riemann surface.
+The hyperbolic plane is a Riemann surface; it’s a subset of the complex numbers, so it has the structure of a Riemann surface, and every quotient of it therefore inherits the structure of a Riemann surface.
 So these quotients are themselves Riemann surfaces.
-In fact, they are compact Riemann surfaces and the ones that you obtain in this way are precisely those which are defined over the field of algebraic numbers.
+In fact, they are compact Riemann surfaces, and the ones that you obtain in this way are precisely those which are defined over the field of algebraic numbers.

 These little drawings give you an exact characterisation of the Riemann surfaces and the algebraic curves which Grothendieck was investigating at that time.